tristancgardner/macos-dictate/README.md

 -   Name it `Start Dictation`.
 -   Choose **Desktop** as the location.
 -   Click **Save**.

+**Instructions:**

+-   When you double click the app executable on your desktop, terminal will open, and dictation is ready to use after you see the falling line post:
+    > _"...ting `weights_only=True` for any use case where you don't have full control of the loaded file.
+Please open an issue on GitHub for any issues related to this experimental feature._ > _checkpoint = torch.load(fp, map_location=device)"_
+-   Ignore any warnings about torch or malicious content via pickle hacks (for now).

 ## Running the Tool at Startup